Iraqi Supreme Court ratifies May election results

 Yet the recount showed little had changed from the initial results as populist Shi’ite Muslim cleric Moqtada al-Sadr retained his lead, positioning him to play a central role in forming the country’s next government.

-“The Supreme Federal Court issued on the afternoon of Aug.
+“The Federal Supreme Court issued on the afternoon of Aug.
 19, 2018, its decision to ratify the names received,” its spokesman Iyas al-Samouk said in a statement.

 The ratification makes the results formal and lawmakers now have to gather and elect a speaker, then president and finally a prime minister and cabinet within 90 days.